-Transparency and Responsibility in the
+Transparency and Responsibility in

-Public Administration Institutions.
-The case of Romania
+Public Administration: The Case of Romania

-Abstract: An important topic often found in the media, but ambiguously treated is “transparency”.
-This article will present a blueprint for Romanian municipalities’ Websites done through the transparency concept’s filter.
-We will see that although the law imposes to municipalities to post specific items on the Internet, they either omit or post a minimum of information just to “follow” the rules, without giving any evidence of interest.
-Assuming that displaying online more information requested by the law will lead to an increased users’ confidence in the system, we accessed the Website of each municipality in Romania (103) to search for the existence of financial data (budgets, financial indicators, assets etc.).
-In the end, we have presented a brief report on how the government responds to citizens’ concerns.
-The results are not very satisfactory, but we consider that such analyses will create a competition between municipalities, in which citizens are the winners.

-Keywords: government; municipality; electronic; transparency; responsibility

 Introduction

-This analysis aims to present a radiograph of the official Websites’ status for all the municipalities in Romania and on how they respond to transparency needs (Baltac, 2011).
-It is understood that the existence of very well designed Web platform (from a technical point of view) does not imply that they’re also used by citizens or the business part of the society (Porumbescu, 2015) – the reason for this is that the Web platform does not provide the information they need (MCISa).
+This article presents a radiograph of the status of the official websites for all municipalities in Romania and showcases how they respond to the need for transparency (Baltac, 2011).
+The mere existence of a very well-designed web platform (from a technical point of view) does not mean that the website is or will be used by citizens or businesspeople in society (Porumbescu, 2015).
+Users may not rely on a web platform if it does not provide the information they need (MCISa).

-Taking into consideration the legislation regarding the concept of Transparency (Chamber of Deputiesa), we took a closer look on each of the Romanian municipality’s official Website in order to present, in figures, how close they are to this by putting this concept into motion.
+Taking into consideration the legislation on transparency (Chamber of Deputiesa), we take a closer look at each of the Romanian municipalities’ official websites in order to present, in figures, how close they are to achieving the transparency threshold.

 Background

-An aspect of interest in assessing not only the current state of the e-Government in Romania, but also possible future developments in this regard is represented by Romanian citizens’ level of satisfaction and their requirements for the public administration.
-From this perspective, our country holds a position below the European average, if we are to take into consideration the number of Internet users of only 54.1% compared to 73.5% which is the average of all European countries.
+The Romanian citizens’ level of satisfaction with and requirements from the public administration can help assess both the current state of e-Governance in Romania and potential developments in the area.
+Romania (54.1%) ranks below the European average (73.5%) in terms of the number of Internet users.

-The World Bank reported, at the end of 2014 (World Bank), the evolution of the Internet users’ number in Romania for the period between the years 2000 and 2014 (Fig. 1).
+At the end of 2014, the World Bank (World Bank, 2014) reported the evolution of the Internet users’ number in Romania for the period between the years 2000 and 2014 (Figure 1).

 [Figure 1 here]

 Figure 1.
-Evolution of the Internet users’ number in Romania (2000-2014)
+Trends in the number of Internet users in Romania (2000–2014)

 Source: Based on data collected from the World Bank’s Website

-We cannot say whether the results of the last years are due to a possible market saturation or some other circumstances that exist and may have slowed down this trend, but we certainly can see that the numbers have exploded in the period 2000-2014.
+We cannot say for certain whether market saturation or other circumstances may have slowed down the trend.
+However, we can certainly see that the numbers exploded between 2000 and 2014.

-Looking at the population, however, Romania is in a bad position compared to other countries.
-In 2014, the country had about 54 Internet users/100 people, similar to Serbia and Bulgaria, while in Albania the ratio was of 60 Internet users/100 people.
-In this context, the more highly rated was Iceland, with 98 users per 100 inhabitants.
+However, Romania is in a bad position when compared to other countries.
+In 2014, it had about 54 Internet users/100 people, like Serbia and Bulgaria, and Albania, which had 60 Internet users/100 people.
+Iceland ranked highest, with 98 users/100 people.

-According to The National Institute of Statistics, in the whole country the share of households with Internet access is of 54.3% in urban areas and of only 17.8% in rural areas (the difference to 100% is due to business users) (National Institute of Statistics).
+According to The National Institute of Statistics, only 54.3% and 17.8% of Romanian households in urban and rural areas, respectively, had Internet access.
+The remaining users are from the business sector (National Institute of Statistics).